motion-kit/motion-kit/README.md

       frame from_bottom(height: 50)

       # similar to Teacup, views added inside a block are added to that
       # container.
-You can reference the container with 'superview' or
+You can reference the container with 'superview', but then
-      # 'parent'.
+      # you're working on the object directly, so no method translation (foo_bar
+      # => fooBar) will be done for you.
       add UIButton, :login_button do
-        background_color superview.background_color
+        background_color superview.backgroundColor

         # 'parent' is not instance of a view, it's a special object that
         # acts like a placeholder for various values; if you want to assign